Book & Save on Accommodation

 Climb to the top of Clifford’s Tower and enjoy a ‘birds eye view of the city’.

 Visit The York Dungeon for over 2000 years of the city's murky history.

 After dinner why not dare to join one of the city’s ghostwalks?

 ‘York and Beyond’ with a 2 Day York Pass

 Day 1 – Spend the day discovering some of York’s Tucked away treasures

 Visit the Treasurer’s House, former home of the Treasurers to York Minster, take a behind the scenes tour of one of the world’s most famous cathedrals.
-Walk the city’s medieval walls in the afternoon and stop off at the Richard III Museum and Micklegate Bar Museum for gruesome stories of York’s bloody past.
+Walk the city’s medieval walls in the afternoon and stop off at the Richard III Experience and Henry VII Experience for gruesome stories of York’s bloody past.

 Across the city and a visit to Fairfax House, reputed to be one of the finest Georgian town houses in England.
 Then take a tour of Barley Hall, the former medieval home of one of York’s Lord Mayors.